AGamesStudios/LunaOS/README.md

 # LunaOS

 LunaOS is a minimal Linux-based operating system template.
 This repository shows how to build a small custom distribution using Buildroot.
 It provides a simple script to fetch Buildroot, compile the kernel and root filesystem, and run it in QEMU.
+The build scripts expect a Linux environment.
+Windows users should install [WSL](https://learn.microsoft.com/windows/wsl/) or use a Linux virtual machine.

 ## Usage
 Install QEMU (`sudo apt-get install qemu-system-x86` on Debian-based systems) and run the build script: